The Importance of Bunion Correction in Helping Get Seniors Back on Their Feet

 August 1, 2022 — Dr. William DeCarbo of Greater Pittsburgh Foot & Ankle Center recently contributed an article to Western Pennsylvania Healthcare News in which he discussed what bunion deformities are, the challenges they can cause, and available treatment options including Lapiplasty® 3D Bunion Correction™.

-With Lapiplasty®, patients are typically able to bear weight on their feet in a walking boot within days after surgery2.
-This procedure corrects the root cause of the bunion and data has demonstrated a 1-3% recurrence rate in 13- and 17-month studies, respectively 3,4.
+With the Lapiplasty® procedure, patients are typically able to bear weight on their feet in a walking boot within 3-10 days after surgery.2 This procedure corrects the root cause of the bunion and data has demonstrated a 1-3% recurrence rate in 13- and 17-month studies.
+3,4

 “Gone are the days that people suffering from bunions need to hide or shy away from treatment,” expressed Dr. DeCarbo.
 “Bunions need to be corrected, and the results from new procedures can give patients a chance to get back on their feet again.